FlorianPerrot/caddy-builder/README.md

 `caddy-builder` generate caddy executable with your configuration.

-Chose caddy version with `VERSION=v1.0.3`, chose to disable telemetry with `DISABLE_TELEMETRY=false` and chose your plugins with `PLUGINS=github.com/xuqingfeng/caddy-rate-limit@v1.6.3`.
+Chose caddy version with `VERSION=v1.0.3`, chose to disable telemetry with `DISABLE_TELEMETRY=true` and chose your plugins with `PLUGINS=github.com/xuqingfeng/caddy-rate-limit@v1.6.3`.

 If caddy or plugin version is omit `latest` is selected.